2023 Most Popular English Language & Literature Doctor's Degree Schools in the New England Region

 Women make up 71% of the English language and literature majors at the school.

 The in-demand doctor’s degree programs at Yale University helped the school earn the #2 place on this year’s ranking of the most popular English language and literature schools in the New England Region .
-Located in the medium-sized city of New Haven, Yale is a private not-for-profit school with a fairly large student population.
+Located in the midsize city of New Haven, Yale is a private not-for-profit school with a large student population.

 Of the 7 students majoring in English language and literature at Yale, 71% are male and 29% are female.

 The in-demand doctor’s degree programs at Tufts University helped the school earn the #5 place on this year’s ranking of the most popular English language and literature schools in the New England Region .
-Tufts is a fairly large private not-for-profit school located in the large suburb of Medford.
+Tufts is a large private not-for-profit school located in the suburb of Medford.

 Of the 6 students majoring in English language and literature at Tufts, 33% are male and 67% are female.